murumart/greg-rpg/README.md

 # Greg RPG

 Greetings.
-Welcome to the Greg RPG Github page.
-I wonder how you ended up here...
-Anyway, gear up with your `await get_tree().process_frame` and enjoy the show.
-Laugh at my code, it is better than crying.
+Welcome to the Greg RPG Git repository.
+Please play the game before perusing the files.
+Don't spoil anything for others or yourself.

 ## What is "Greg RPG"?